saasykits/next-lucia-auth/README.md

 - **Lucia + tRPC:** 🔄 Similar to NextAuth with tRPC, granting access to sessions and user information through tRPC procedures.
 - **Stripe Payment:** 💳 Setup user subscriptions seamlessly with stripe.
 - **Email template with react-email:** ✉️ Craft your email templates using React.
-- **Postgres Database:** 🛢️ Utilize a Postgres database set up using Drizzle for enhanced performance and type safety.
+- **PostgreSQL Database:** 🛢️ Utilize a PostgreSQL database set up using Drizzle for enhanced performance and type safety.
 - **Database Migration:** 🚀 Included migration script to extend the database schema according to your project needs.

 ## Tech Stack